 Appropriate Vaccine Usage

-This datapoint measures the percentage of long-term patients who have received the pneumonia and flu vaccines.
-Respiratory viruses can be very dangerous for seniors, making these types of vaccines critical to patient care.
+This is a measure of the percent of long-term stay residents that were administered the pneumonia and flu vaccines.
+Respiratory viruses can be fatal for nursing home patients, making these vaccines critical to patient care.

 Residents Maintain Autonomy

 In California Post-Acute Care, 7.92% Percentage of Patients

 This datapoint is a measure of the percent of long-term patients who required increased assistance with activities of daily living over time.
 Activities of daily living include activities such as dressing and using the bathroom.
 Many in the industry would argue that this is a reliable measure of a patient's well-being.

 In California Post-Acute Care, 12.45% Percentage of Residents

 Measures the percentage of long-term care patients who remained mobile levels.
 Many argue that the ability to move around is important for residents' well-being.

 In California Post-Acute Care, 1.61 Hospitalizations per 1,000 resident days